Earthfiredrake/SWL-Clockwatcher/README.md

 Clockwatcher.exe requires v4.6 of the .net framework to be installed which can be downloaded from Microsoft if needed.
 It will not have any content until the mod has had an opportunity to save some data.

 ## Usage Notes
-+ When the mod is first used, each character must be logged in once to cache data for either the offline or login displays.
++ When the mod is first used, each character must be logged in once to cache data for the offline viewer
+  + Character select agent alerts will be updated once an agent changes state (completes or starts a mission, or recovers from incapacitation)
 + Each lair's missions share a single entry in both the timer window and offline tracking tool, and the listed time is the longest of those missions' cooldowns
 + Clockwatcher.exe automatically does a minor refresh to update the time display, but will only load new data on manual refreshes.
 This merges new data with that already loaded, retaining any "Ready!" missions until the program exits
 + Cooldowns seem to be tweaked occasionally by the server.
 Values provided by this mod, particularly while offline, should be considered estimates, usually accurate to within a minute or two
   + Agent recovery timers seem to be out of whack at the moment, with agents coming back on duty hours ahead of schedule.
 This can cause both the viewer and login alert system to think an agent is still busy long after they've recovered.

 ## Change Log
+Version 1.2.2
++ Mod: Lair lockout list no longer confused after encountering the an active cooldown
++ Mod: Login agent alerts can now be disabled for stability (/setoption efdClockwatcherLoginAlerts false)
++ Mod/Viewer: Lairs now have the proper zone name attached
++ Viewer: Automatic refresh now more refreshing, loads changes to data without prompting, manual refresh has been retired
++ Viewer: "Clear Ready" now affects only the current character tab, refreshes no longer reload completed timers
++ Viewer: Audio and taskbar alerts when a timer runs out
++ Viewer: Now has a non-default icon

 Version 1.2.1
 + Mod: No longer converts lost connections into desktop visits (crash fix)
 + Mod/Viewer: Now exports recovery times for incapacitated agents